awsdocs/amazon-route53-docs/doc_source/setting-up-route-53.md

 To verify the sign\-in link for IAM users for your account, open the IAM console and check under **IAM users sign\-in link** on the dashboard\.

-For more information about using IAM, see [Authentication and Access Control for Amazon Route 53](auth-and-access-control.md)\.
+For more information about using IAM, see [Identity and access management in Amazon Route 53](auth-and-access-control.md)\.

-## Set Up the AWS Command Line Interface or AWS Tools for Windows PowerShell<a name="setting-up-aws-cli"></a>
+## Set up the AWS Command Line Interface or AWS Tools for Windows PowerShell<a name="setting-up-aws-cli"></a>

 The AWS Command Line Interface \(AWS CLI\) is a unified tool for managing AWS services\.
-For information about how to install and configure the AWS CLI, see [Getting Set Up with the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html) in the *AWS Command Line Interface User Guide*\.
+For information about how to install and configure the AWS CLI, see [Getting set up with the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html) in the *AWS Command Line Interface User Guide*\.

 If you have experience with Windows PowerShell, you might prefer to use AWS Tools for Windows PowerShell\.
 For more information, see [Setting up the AWS Tools for Windows PowerShell](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-getting-set-up.html) in the *AWS Tools for Windows PowerShell User Guide*\.

 ## Download an AWS SDK<a name="setting-up-sdk"></a>

 If you're using a programming language that AWS provides an SDK for, we recommend that you use an SDK instead of the Amazon Route 53 API\.
 The SDKs make authentication simpler, integrate easily with your development environment, and provide easy access to Route 53 commands\.
-For more information, see [Tools for Amazon Web Services](https://aws.amazon.com//tools/)\.
+For more information, see [Tools for Amazon Web Services](https://aws.amazon.com/tools/)\.